 How does admission work?

 A professional addiction counselor refers potential Samaritan House clients from an Intermediate Care Facility, Intensive Outpatient Program or Jail-Based Substance Abuse program.

 When did Samaritan House begin?

 Samaritan House was founded in 1971 by a group of recovering addicts who saw a need for residential care.
 After receiving state certification, the facility moved from West Street to eight wooded acres in a secluded part of Annapolis.

 Samaritan House is a 501(c)(3) tax-exempt non-profit organization that is governed by a volunteer Board consisting of community members from the corporate, non-profit and education sectors.
 Our Executive Director, Michael Goldfaden, holds a Masters degree in Social Work and has been associated with Samaritan House for 20 years.
 He is supported by two full- time addiction counselors and two full-time aides/house managers, along with dedicated volunteers and interns.

 Why does Samaritan House need to expand?

-The Campus of Recovery will include a new 16-bed dormitory for men, space for outpatient counseling, an outdoor pavilion and a paved roadway for campus access.
+The Campus of Recovery , which will be completed in Fall 2019, will include a new 16-bed dormitory for men, space for outpatient counseling, an outdoor pavilion and a paved roadway for campus access.
 Client service will continue uninterrupted during construction.
 Upon completion Samaritan House will become a full-service "continuum of care" facility that offers residential treatment to sober living with outpatient services.
 Learn More

 How can I help?